Noorda College of Osteopathic Medicine - Noorda-COM

 DO/MBA

-Noorda College of Osteopathic Medicine and Utah Valley University have partnered to offer Noorda-COM students the opportunity to complete a Master of Business Administration degree with an emphasis in healthcare administration.
+Noorda College of Osteopathic Medicine and Utah Valley University have partnered to offer Noorda-COM students the opportunity to complete a Master of Business Administration with a Healthcare Leadership Concentration.

 Premedical Coursework